statsig-io/docs/docs/feature-gates/view-exposures.md

 ## Metric Lifts
 The **Metrics Lifts** panel shows how your feature is performing based on lifts in any business metrics added to the list of **Monitoring Metrics** for your gate.

 After working with experimentation experts across the industry, we aligned on an equal variant comparison (i.e. 10% vs 10% in this example) for calculating metric lifts for gate rollouts.
-You can read more about the advantages of this methodolgy in ["A/B Testing Intuition Busters: Common Misunderstandings in Online Controlled Experiments”](https://www.researchgate.net/publication/361226478_AB_Testing_Intuition_Busters_Common_Misunderstandings_in_Online_Controlled_Experiments) by Ron Kohavi, Alex Deng, & Lukas Vermeer.
+You can read more about the advantages of this methodology in ["A/B Testing Intuition Busters: Common Misunderstandings in Online Controlled Experiments”](https://www.researchgate.net/publication/361226478_AB_Testing_Intuition_Busters_Common_Misunderstandings_in_Online_Controlled_Experiments) by Ron Kohavi, Alex Deng, & Lukas Vermeer.

 In the example below, the rises in *product view count* and *purchase event count* are statistically significant, suggesting this feature positively impacts the number of product views, but may actually be *negatively* impacting conversions to purchases itself.